Oils Cooking with Oils & Fats

 • When setting cookware aside to cool, always leave a potholder on top to remind that it is very hot.

-• Wear sensible cloths, being particularly mindful of sleeves that could snag cookware or otherwise get into trouble.
+• Wear sensible clothes, being particularly mindful of sleeves that could snag cookware or otherwise get into trouble.
 Clothing can protect you from small splashed droplets, but for a serious splash you're better off naked because fabric will hold a volume of hot oil until you are cooked.

 • If you burn something, don't quench it with water until it has had time to cool.
 Cold water into a hot pan can splash hot oil, scald with steam, and often damage the pan.
 If you can, move it to a metal, tile or concrete surface which will help cool it quickly, but not your cutting board which it'll burn a ring into (or melt if plastic).